robspassky/sqlshell/src/docs/users-guide.md

   instance, it lacks support for non-arrow key escape sequences and an incremental reverse history search.

+  On Windows systems, JLine is really your only option (aside from "simple", below).

-* [GNU Readline][gnureadline], via [Java-Readline][javareadline].
-GNU
+* [GNU Readline][gnu-readline], via the JNI [Java-Readline][javareadline]
-  Readline is licensed using the GNU Public License (GPL).
+  library.
+GNU Readline is licensed using the GNU Public License (GPL).
 If SQLShell were to link with GNU Readline, it, too, would have to be GPL-licensed.
 In addition, GNU Readline requires the presence of platform-specific C libraries.
 For those reasons, SQLShell does not ship with GNU Readline.
 However, if you install the right pieces, SQLShell *will* work with GNU Readline.
 See below.

-* [Editline][editline], via [Java-Readline][javareadline].
-Editline has a
-  more liberal BSD license.
-However, SQLShell cannot ship with built-in Editline support, because the process of enabling Editline differs on each platform.
-See below for instructions on getting Editline to work.
+  *Note*: The [Java-Readline][javareadline] provides limited completion information.
+If you use GNU Readline with SQLShell, completion will not always work as expected.

 * "Simple", a simple Java-only library.
 "Simple" doesn't support keybindings, but it does support a command history.
 If you have the option of using